-It is recommended that the Type 3.2 artificial ear should be used for measurements on supra-aural and supra-concha earphones, both sealed and unsealed, intended for wideband telephony applications (100 Hz to 8 kHz).
-It is also recommended for measurements on low acoustic impedance earphones.
+It is recommended that the Type 3.2 artificial ear with a high- or low-grade leak should be used for measurements on supra-aural or supra-concha, hard-cap receivers, which naturally seal to the simulator rim, intended for both narrow-band and wideband telephony applications (100 Hz to 8 kHz).
+It is also recommended for measurements on low acoustic impedance receivers.

 The acoustic input impedance and the frequency sensitivity response of the Type 3.2 artificial ear are determined with reference to the ERP as specified in 5.4.
-The nominal modulus of the impedance curve and the corresponding tolerance limits are given in Table 4.
+The nominal modulus of the impedance curve and the corresponding tolerance limits are given in Tables 4a, 4b and 4c.

 NOTE 1 - The leakage grade ("high" or "low") adopted in measurements shall be reported.
+The low-grade leak intends to simulate real ear loss for a receiver pressed firmly to the ear, while the high-grade leak tends to simulate real ear loss for a loosely coupled receiver.